Royal Rajasthan

 Jaswant Thada, Jodhpur, Rajasthan, India

-After breakfast we drive to Jodhpur, also known as the Blue City because all heritage buildings in the old part are coloured blue.
-On arrival, we check into our hotel.
+After breakfast we drive to Jodhpur, also known as the Blue City for the blue colours that decorate many of its heritage buildings.
+On arrival, we check in to our hotel.
 In the afternoon, we visit Mehrangarh Fort, one of the largest forts in India.
 The fort is situated 400 feet (122 m) above the city and is enclosed by imposing thick walls.
 Inside its boundaries, there are several palaces known for their intricate carvings and expansive courtyards.
 We enter through the Gate of Victory (Jaipal) and explore the series of courtyards and palaces decorated with beautiful terracotta lattice work.
 The museum in the fort has one of the best collections of the splendid trappings of Indian royalty, including some amazing elephant’s howdahs (essential for glittering processions), miniature paintings and the inevitable Rajput armory and ephemera from ivory inlaid ladies dumbbells to camel bone carpet weights.
 Later we visit Jaswant Thada, a white marble memorial to Maharaja Jaswant Singh II with an array of whimsical domes.

-Overnight: ITC WelcomHotel / WelcomHeritage Bal Samand Lake Palace, Jodhpur (1 night) (B, D)
+Overnight: WelcomHeritage Bal Samand Lake Palace, Jodhpur (1 night) (B, D)

 After breakfast, an interesting rural Rajasthan drive to Jaisalmer.
 Also known as the “Golden City” for its yellowish sandstone, Jaisalmer lies in the heart of the Thar Desert.
 Its crown is a fort that contains a palace and several finely sculptured Jain temples.
 On arrival, we check in at our hotel.
-Remainder of the day is free for relaxation.
-We stay for 2 nights in the enchanting Jaisalmer.
+The remainder of the day is free for relaxation.

 Day 13: Jaisalmer